sadiqui/sadiqui/README.md

 ### <div align="center">I'm Abdelilah Sadiqui, a full-time full-stack developer 👨‍💻</div>

-- 🔭 I’m currently working with Go
+- 🔭 I’m currently working with Js
 - ❓ It's OK not to know everything
-- 🌱 I’m also learning Rust and Lua
+- 🌱 I’m also learning Rust and Java
-- 😅 **Nearly all my repos are private**
+- 😅 **Majority of my repos are private**

 ## 💻 My Skills Set